indimail/indimail-virtualdomains/.github/INSTALL-RPM.md

 Please refer to Support Information in [README](README-indimail.md) for getting support for IndiMail.

-Refer to 'Binary Builds' section in [README](README-indimail.md) for indimail repository information for binary builds.
+Refer to 'Binary Builds on openSUSE Build Service' section in [README](README-indimail.md) for indimail repository information for binary builds.

 Refer to 'Docker / Podman Repository' section in [README](README-indimail.md) for information on running a docker/podman image of IndiMail.